A 15 year old student from Scotland is changing the debate on gendered uniforms.

 The Lib Dems confirmed to this site that it was now official policy.
 But we’ve seen little put out about it.
 Why?

 Gone would be the days of girls being forced to wear skirts – there can be a new approach that tears down the old gender binary.
 Good riddance, we say.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.